 Programmes & Services

-South African Study Visas are granted for the period stated in your Acceptance Letter.
+South African Study Visas are granted for the period of study stated in your Acceptance Letter/ Letter of Undertaking from The Registrar.
 If you would like to take some time to travel in South Africa, please be sure to apply for extra time when submitting your visa application in your home country.
-You cannot apply for a tourist visa or a visa extension once you are in South Africa.
+You cannot apply for a tourist visa once you are in South Africa.

 Please liaise directly with the South African Embassy in your region to find out what exactly you need for your application.
 Our Visa Enquiries website contains general information about the visa application process but information from the South African Embassy in your region should be taken as authoritative.